harshatechtrainings/task-manager-service-node/README.md

 View and Manage Tasks:

 -Access the user interface to view, edit, and mark tasks as completed.
--Task details are seamlessly fetched from the MongoDB database for display.
+-Task details are seamlessly fetched from the MongoDB database for display